kyma-project/cli/docs/user/gen-docs/kyma_module_add.md

   -c, --channel string          Name of the Kyma channel to use for the module
-      --config-cr-path string   Path to the manifest file with custom configuration (alias: --cr-path) --default-config-cr       Deploys the module with default configuration (alias: --default-cr) --version string          Specifies version of the community module to install --context string          The name of the kubeconfig context to use -h, --help                    Help for the command
+      --config-cr-path string   Path to the manifest file with custom configuration (alias: --cr-path) --default-config-cr       Deploys the module with default configuration (alias: --default-cr) --context string          The name of the kubeconfig context to use -h, --help                    Help for the command
       --kubeconfig string       Path to the Kyma kubeconfig file